Sangha

 A person under the age of 20 cannot be ordained as a bhikkhu or bhikkhuni but can be ordained as a śrāmaṇera or śrāmaṇērī.

-A monk (, from Greek: μοναχός, monachos, "single, solitary" via Latin monachus) is a person who practices religious asceticism by living a monastic lifestyle, either alone or with any number of other monks.
-A monk may be a person who decides to dedicate his life to serving other people and serving God, or to be an ascetic who voluntarily chooses to leave mainstream society and live his life in prayer and contemplation.
-The concept is ancient and can be seen in many religions and in philosophy.
+A monk (; from Greek: μοναχός, monachos, "single, solitary" via Latin monachus) is a man who is a member of a religious order and lives in a monastery.
+A monk usually lives his life in prayer and contemplation.
+The concept is ancient and can be seen in many religions and in philosophy across numerous cultures.

 The Greek word for "monk" may be applied to men or women.
 In English, however, "monk" is applied mainly to men, while nun is typically used for female monastics.